vineethkumarv/sv-wiki/Functions.md

 ![function flowchart - Copy (2)](https://user-images.githubusercontent.com/110412468/188593202-c0bb5016-f856-4a55-ba94-0d45826642db.png)

+                    Flowchart.2- functions passing arguments as variables

 **output:**

 ![func pass by variables1](https://user-images.githubusercontent.com/110412468/188593334-04c163c0-df7c-4ddf-9dc0-832bf29a9bad.png)

+              Fig.1- output for function with passing values as variables

 This is almost similar to the example of passing by values but here will just pass the values by storing the values in variables so that the same line can be reusable if needed and here the variables called in initial module a&b are different than the a&b in function i.e., they have separate memory if any change is made in function on variables a&b then it won't be reflected with values of main modules a&b until a&b are declared as global.
 Here in the functional declaration we also mentioned input for variables whereas in the first example we didn't mention it, so we can give the directions of arguments if necessary and only one output is possible for functions.